-I discuss the top potato myths like do potatoes make you fat and look at the research on why potatoes can be good for your health.
+I discuss whether potatoes make you fat and look at the research on the health benefits of potatoes. .

 Let’s call it like it is- we love to dichotomize foods as good and bad.
 Kale, good.
 Candy, bad.
 Quinoa, good.
 Pizza, bad.
 While good foods and bad foods tend to come in go, potatoes have been in the dog house since the big Atkin’s craze of the 1990s.
 Regardless of the anti-carb movement though, the average Canadians eat 71 kg of potatoes a year, so clearly we like our spuds.
 But is there any need to fear potatoes (or carbs in general, for that matter)?
 Should Canadians be digging in without guilt or cutting back?
 I take a look at the research to debunk the top potato myths and look at the biggest misconceptions about potatoes.

 Potato Myth 1: Potatoes make you gain weight and spike your blood sugar because they’re full of carbs!

 I’ve talked about this before (many, many times)- carbs are not the enemy.
 In fact, our brain solely functions on carbs and we need a minimum amount of it to keep our thinking sharp.
 Carbs don’t make us fat, and cutting out carbs doesn’t make us skinny.
 Research suggests that low carb diets are no more successful than high carb diets in weight loss.
 (In fact, studies suggests that no diets are successful in the long term but that’s a whole other blog post in itself.)
 Back to the point, one determined that there was not convincing enough evidence to suggest an association between intake of potatoes and risk of obesity, type 2 diabetes or cardiovascular disease.